Idoli: Legacy

 Idoli are one of the most influential and most covered Yugoslav and Serbian rock bands.
 Bands like Eva Braun, Ništa Ali Logopedi, Euforia, Kristali, and others recorded cover versions of their songs.
 Even rap/hip hop acts such as Gru and Wikluh Sky made versions of Idoli songs.
 Various artist project Yugoton consisting of Polish rock bands recorded a tribute to Yugoslav popular new wave bands including Idoli tracks "Maljčiki" (Pol.
 "Malcziki") and "Retko te viđam sa devojkama" (Pol.
 "Rzadko widuję cię z dziewczętami").
 "Maljčiki" was released as a first single from the record.

 In 1998, the album Odbrana i poslednji dani was polled as the greatest Yugoslav popular music album in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best albums of Yugoslav pop and rock music).
 In the same book Čokolada was ranked No. 46, and VIS Idoli was ranked No. 71.
 In 2015, Odbrana i poslednji dani was pronounced the greatest Yugoslav album in the special issue of Croatian edition of Rolling Stone.
 On the same list VIS Idoli was pronounced No. 20 and Paket aranžman was pronounced No. 38.

 The Rock Express Top 100 Yugoslav Rock Songs of All Times list featured two songs by Idoli: "Maljčiki" (polled No. 32) and "Kenozoik" (polled No. 66).
 The B92 Top 100 Domestic Songs List features three idoli songs: "Maljčiki" (ranked No. 18), "Rusija" (ranked No. 25), and "Moja si" (ranked No. 52).
 In 2011, the song "Maljčiki" was polled, by the listeners of Radio 202, one of 60 greatest songs released by PGP-RTB/PGP-RTS during the sixty years of the label's existence.

 The lyrics of 11 songs by the band were featured in Petar Janjatović's book Pesme bratstva, detinjstva & potomstva: Antologija ex YU rok poezije 1967 - 2007 (Songs of Brotherhood, Childhood & Offspring: Anthology of Ex YU Rock Poetry 1967 - 2007).

 In 2016, an alley in Novi Sad was officially named Vlada Divljan Alley.
+Also in 2016, Cultural center "Palilula" in Belgrade was renamed to Cultural center "Vlada Divljan".